tongwu-msft/azure-rest-api-specs/docs-ref-overwrite/keyvault/vault-ops-keys.md

       description: Use the latest service version, 2016-10-01.
 ---

-Test text from Bruce for delete key
+Updated 013117 test text from Bruce for delete key.

 ---
 uid: KeyVaultClient/2016-10-01/ImportKey